 Gerontology is a field that involves the study of aging and many of the cognitive, cultural, social, and psychological aspects of aging.
 As baby boomers continue to age and live longer, the career opportunities for gerontology professionals will continue to grow, which will put out a demand for qualified geriatric healthcare workers.
 Here are five top-paying careers in gerontology.

 1. Gerontological Nurse Practitioner

-Gerontological nurse practitioners work with elderly patients and try to help them overcome and manage many illnesses and conditions that can affect them.
-Many chronic, debilitating and long-term conditions can pose potential risks to elderly patients, and nurse practitioners target these conditions so they can assist the patient in coping with or overcoming these problems.
-Despite the need for gerontological nurse practitioners and the important roles these professionals play, less than 1 percent of the nurse practitioner workforce specializes in gerontology according to Nurse Journal.
-Nurse practitioners earned an average annual wage of $107,480 as of a May 2017 U.S. Bureau of Labor Statistics report.
+Gerontological nurse practitioners work with patients to help them overcome and manage many illnesses and conditions that can affect them.
+Many chronic, debilitating, and long-term conditions can pose potential risks to the elderly popular.
+Nurse practitioners target these conditions to assist the patient in coping with or overcoming these problems.

 2. Gerontological Social Worker

 Gerontological social workers are generally healthcare workers specializing in geriatrics or gerontology.
 They are two kinds of geriatric social workers.
 They either work in direct service or clinical settings.
 Direct-service geriatric social workers help clients in the elderly population solve and cope with everyday problems such as transportation or meals.
 They also help elderly patients in outpatient care facilities and hospitals transition back to their homes.